prateek674/real-estate-angularjs/README.md

 - [ ] Create a client-side route, controller, and template file for the home page.
 - [ ] Allow a user to add a property to the database on this view.
 You will need to give the user an option for either a Rental property or a Sale property.
 - [ ] Allow the user to enter the name of one of the images provided to display with the new listing.
+This only needs to be a text input.

 ### Rental Property View/Route